New Zealand Initiative: Background

+The Business Roundtable exercised a great deal of influence over the neoliberal reforms of the 1980s and 1990s.
+Former director of Equiticorp Alan Hawkins donated $250,000 to Roger Douglas himself, which he described as a reward for deregulations that aided Equiticorp.
+Its members donations to the Fourth Labour Government amounted to $3 million.
+While National was in opposition in March 1989, Myers arranged a panel of experts to consult Bill Birch on labour market reform.
+Ruth Richardson lauded the Business Roundtable's contributions to policy making, singling out member David Richwhite for "(pulling) his weight very substantially in the public policy debate."

 The New Zealand Institute was established in Auckland in 2004.
 Like the Business Roundtable, the New Zealand Institute was a business membership organisation that operated as a think tank, albeit with a more centrist political tilt.
 Some members of the Business Roundtable moved their support to the New Zealand Institute.

 By 2011, according to New Zealand Institute chairman Tony Carter, the organisation lacked scale.
 Carter approached Business Roundtable chairman Roger Partridge and raised the possibility of merging the two organisations.
 The merger discussions were successful and the New Zealand Initiative was launched in April 2012, with Partridge and Carter as co-chairs.
 Hartwich was appointed its first executive director.

 Organisation

 The New Zealand Initiative is based in Wellington.
 It is a limited company, governed by a board of directors under a constitution.
 It is one of the three biggest think tanks in New Zealand, the other two being the New Zealand Institute of Economic Research (NZIER) and Business and Economic Research (BERL).

 The membership of The New Zealand Initiative comprises about 70 members, mainly large New Zealand companies.
 According to the Initiative’s Annual Report 2016, the combined revenue of its members equals a quarter of the New Zealand economy.